xan2622/awesome-blender/README.md

 - [Floorboard Generator](https://blenderartists.org/t/a-floor-board-generator/582368/195) : generate floor board. [![][repo]](https://github.com/importbpy/Floorboard-Generator)
 - [Piperator](https://yeus.gitlab.io/post/2019-10-18-piperator1/) : is an addon for blender which helps generating complex pipe layouts.
 See also its [BlenderArtists thread](https://blenderartists.org/t/blender-addon-piperator-generation-of-pipe-networks-new-version-with-vertex-color-pipe-control/1186693).
 - [Pipe Nightmare](https://github.com/proxeIO/pipenightmare) : A simple add-on inspired by the 3DS Max script "Pipe Dreams", can generate a large amount of random pipes, add/remove presets, curve bevel object for each generated pipe, generation seed values for consistent output, respects unit system defined in the properties scene context.
+- [CW Eye](https://www.blendermarket.com/products/cw-eye-a-procedural-eye-material?ref=2) : CW Eye is a real procedural material shader tree for Blender.
+Developed for the Cycles Renderer.
+See also its [BlenderArtists thread](https://blenderartists.org/t/cw-eye-another-procedural-eye-material/1101434). [$]
+- [Photorealistic Eye Generator](https://www.blendermarket.com/products/photorealistic-eye-generator-) : This is a generator of procedural eyes (mathematically generated) based on cycles nodes for Blender, this is able to generate both the part of the iris and the sclera.
+The part of the iris besides the bump map also works as a displacement map, to get more realistic results.
+With this product you will be able to generate infinite photorealistic quality eyes.
+[Video]](https://youtu.be/xKVs9ATOdFI) [$]
+- [Plating Generator & Greebles](https://blendermarket.com/products/plating-generator) : allows you to quickly generate a plating pattern from a random seed and to select this pattern to extrude the edges accordingly.
+See also its [BlenderArtists thread](https://blenderartists.org/t/add-on-plating-generator-dynamic-jet/695193). [$]
+- [Configurable Dynamic Jet](https://www.blendermarket.com/products/configurable-dynamic-jet?ref=2) : allows you to dynamically configure the basic shape of the aircraft, then leaving you free to edit the base mesh by leaving the Mirror and Subdivision Surface modifiers intact.
+See also its [BlenderArtists thread](https://blenderartists.org/t/add-on-plating-generator-dynamic-jet/695193). [$]
+- [Greeblefx](https://blendermarket.com/products/greeblefx-non-destructive-greeble-generator) : GreebleFx simplifies the creation of panels/greebles/nurnies in Blender.
+See also its [BlenderArtists thread](https://blenderartists.org/t/greeblefx-non-destructive-greeble-tool/656742). [$]

 ### 🧊Modeling [^](#table)
 - [Sorcar](https://aachman98.itch.io/sorcar) : Procedural modeling in Blender using Node Editor. [![][repo]](https://github.com/aachman98/Sorcar)